bitcoin-dot-org/developer.bitcoin.org/examples/transactions.rst

               "complete" : false
           }

 Attempt to sign the raw transaction without any special arguments, the way we successfully signed the the raw transaction in the Simple Raw Transaction subsection.
-If you’ve read the `Transaction section </en/developer-guide#transactions>`__ of the guide, you may know why the call fails and leaves the raw transaction hex unchanged.
+If you’ve read the `Transaction section <../devguide/transactions.html>`__ of the guide, you may know why the call fails and leaves the raw transaction hex unchanged.

 .. figure:: /img/dev/en-signing-output-to-spend.svg
    :alt: Old Transaction Data Required To Be Signed

    Old Transaction Data Required To Be Signed

 As illustrated above, the data that gets signed includes the txid and vout from the previous transaction.
-That information is included in the `“createrawtransaction” </en/developer-reference#createrawtransaction>`__ raw transaction.
+That information is included in the `“createrawtransaction” <../reference/rpc/createrawtransaction.html>`__ raw transaction.
 But the data that gets signed also includes the pubkey script from the previous transaction, even though it doesn’t appear in either the unsigned or signed transaction.

-In the other raw transaction subsections above, the previous output was part of the UTXO set known to the wallet, so the wallet was able to use the txid and `output index </en/developer-guide#term-output-index>`__ number to find the previous pubkey script and insert it automatically.
+In the other raw transaction subsections above, the previous output was part of the UTXO set known to the wallet, so the wallet was able to use the txid and :ref:`output index <term-output-index>` number to find the previous pubkey script and insert it automatically.

 In this case, you’re spending an output which is unknown to the wallet, so it can’t automatically insert the previous pubkey script.